Energy grants in Wallonia 2026: Primes Habitation and Rénopack

 ⚠️

 Forgetting to inquire about municipal grants Some Walloon municipalities (Liège, Namur, Mons) offer €200 to €1,000 extra for insulation or heating replacement.
+If you're saving in parallel for the purchase itself, see saving for a property purchase.

 ⚠️

 Exceeding the 5-year €50,000 cap Once the cap is reached, no additional grant possible before the end of the rolling 5-year period.
 Plan your projects carefully.
+To situate the renovation within the broader buying journey, see our hub on buying or renting in Belgium.